zapelniczek/FileFinder/README.md

 # Remarks
 Depending on OS which you use you might need rights to traverse filesystem contents.
 It's recommended that you run this app with root, administrator privilges, etc..
+Filesystem library is a feature introduced in C++17 in order to code to work you have to set C++ standard language to C++17.